Fetrelo/safe-delivery-tfm/README.md

    - Automatic checkpoint recording every 10 minutes
    - For shipments in "InTransit" or "OutForDelivery" status
    - Uses Sensor actor role with private key authentication
+   - Simulates the use case of an IoT device

 8. **Role-based Access Control**
    - **Sender**: Create shipments, view own shipments, record Report checkpoints